Chapter 45 BWV 188 Ich habe meine Zuversicht

 But the fundamental point of the aria, and indeed the cantata, is not the focus upon a failure of the world but rather upon God′s consistency in these and, indeed, in all other circumstances.
 Our faith in this Divine Rock is the real issue, the breakdown of everything else being offered merely as context.
 Over 160 bars of music underline the significance of God′s steadfastness; less than twenty are concerned with the dramatic, but doctrinally less significant, depiction of chaos.

-The following movement is a secco recitative for bass, beginning and ending in the major mode.
-It speaks of God’s love and our trust in him, no matter what He might do.
+This is a secco recitative for bass, beginning and ending in the major mode.
+It speaks of God′s love and our trust in Him, no matter what He might do.
 The shaping of the melodic line, unencumbered by instruments other than the continuo, subtly adapts its expression to the sense and feeling of the text.

 The fourth line melts appealingly as it tells of God revealing His love secretly, and again similarly with line 7, the commitment we give to Him even in the most extreme circumstances whereby He might wish to kill us.